Have you always wanted to start a blog?

 Here are some ideas:

 You’ve probably seen this on a lot of blogs; it’s a box in the upper right hand corner welcoming you to the site.
-Check out The Write Life editor Jessica Lawlor’s blog for a good example.
+Check out The Write Life managing editor Jessica Lawlor’s blog for a good example.

 Social media icons